 Appointment

 The affairs of the Corporation will be governed by the Board.
-The Board must exercise all general powers conferred by the laws of the State of Texas upon corporations organized under the Texas Non-Profit Corporations Act and shall have any and all additional powers or duties allowed by law, the Articles of Incorporation and these Bylaws.
+The Board shall exercise all general powers conferred by the laws of the State of Texas upon corporations organized under the Texas Non-Profit Corporations Act and shall have any and all additional powers or duties allowed by law, the Articles of Incorporation and these Bylaws.

-Members of the Board shall be those persons appointed pursuant to the Partnership Agreement between the Board and the Chief Elected Officials of the AWDA (the "Partnership Agreement"), whose appointment is certified by the Governor of the State of Texas.
+Members of the Board shall be appointed in accordance with Applicable Law and pursuant to the Partnership Agreement between the Board and the Chief Elected Officials of the AWDA (the "Partnership Agreement"), whose appointment is certified by the Governor of the State of Texas.

-The Board must include representation as required by Applicable Law and must reflect the ethnic and geographic diversity of the AWDA.
-Representatives of the private sector who are owners of business concerns, chief executives or chief operating officers of non-governmental employers, other private sector executives or chief operating officers of non-governmental employers, or other private sector executives who have substantial management or policy responsibilities must constitute a majority of the membership of the Board.
+The Board shall include representation as required by Applicable Law and shall reflect the ethnic and geographic diversity of the AWDA.
+Representatives of the private business and industry, including small and minority businesses, shall constitute a majority of the membership of the Board.
+The balance of the membership of the Board will be composed of representatives of education institutions (both from secondary and post-secondary), local literacy organizations, community-based organizations and organized labor, vocational rehabilitation agencies, child care, economic development agencies, public assistance agency, public employment service, adult basic and continuing education, and other representatives required by Applicable Law.

-At least one member of the Board must have expertise in childcare or early childhood education and at least one member of the Board must be a veteran.
+At least one member of the Board shall have expertise in childcare or early childhood education and at least one member of the Board shall be a veteran.

-The Board may also invite a non-voting veterans and/or military affairs advisory member to assist in developing policies pertaining to veterans and/or military affairs.

 Number

-The minimum number of Directors must be as required by Applicable Law.
+The minimum number of Directors shall be as required by Applicable Law (which currently requires 27 Directors in 2024).
 A maximum number of Directors may be defined in the Partnership Agreement or is at the discretion of the Chief Elected Officials.

 Term

-Directors may be appointed up to two consecutive three-year terms.
-Terms shall be January 1 through December 31.
+Directors shall be appointed for three-year terms and shall be eligible to serve unlimited consecutive terms.
 Any replacement appointee to the Board shall serve the unexpired term of the person he/she has replaced.
 Directors shall hold membership until they are reappointed or replaced.

 Removal

-Members of the Board must be removed for cause whenever two thirds (2/3rds) of the Directors present at a meeting and voting thereon make a finding of sufficient cause to remove said member.
+Members of the Board shall be removed for cause whenever two thirds (2/3rds) of the Directors present at a meeting and voting thereon make a finding of sufficient cause to remove said member.
 Sufficient cause for removal includes, but is not limited to, the following:

 Violation of the Conflict of Interest Policy of the Board;